Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 #### III.
 Total Pizzas Sold

-The sum of the quantities of all pizzas sold.
+The total quantity of all pizzas sold.

 ````sql
 SELECT SUM(QUANTITY) AS TOTAL_PIZZAS_SOLD